 Matrix Costing

-Matrix Costing allows you to automatically generate multiple comparison scenarios for a single part, assembly or roll-up, comparing different values for Digital Factory, production volume, and batch size.
-You can then use Matrix Costing to automatically load these generated scenarios into the Bulk Costing facility, enabling you to cost them all at once and then compare the results.
+Matrix Costing allows you to automatically generate varied scenarios for a component. with different Digital Factories, production volumes, and batch sizes, then load these generated scenarios into the Bulk Costing facility.

 Benefits of Matrix Costing